Congress reaches deal on Covid relief stimulus.

 In short, SECURE 2.0 is a comprehensive legislative attempt to increase retirement savings and access to 401(k) and individual retirement accounts and savings, particularly for low- and middle-income workers, and those with significant student debt.
 It is also intended to increase the number of small businesses offering retirement plans to their workers and provide access to others who don’t yet have long-term retirement accounts.

-What the SECURE 2.0 drafting error means for retirement plan participants
+What are the SECURE 2.0 drafting errors, and what they mean for retirement plan participants

-The NAPA further points out that "the third subparagraph, which was deleted as part of the Act, increased the general pre-tax deferral limit by the amount of any catch-up contributions—and thus the elimination of that subparagraph technically eliminated the ability to make ANY pre-tax catch-up contributions (even for those who earn less than or equal to $145,000)."
+In more detail, from a recent National Association of Plan Advisors (NAPA) article: The problem is section 603(b)(1), which makes a conforming amendment attempting to align the language to the Internal Revenue Code by deleting subparagraph (C) of IRC §402(g)(1).
+IRC §402(g) generally provides for the exclusion of elective deferrals from a participant's taxable income.
+The first two subparagraphs of IRC §402(g)(1) set the general limits on the number of elective deferrals an individual may exclude from income.
+The third subparagraph, which was deleted as part of the Act, increased the general pre-tax deferral limit by the amount of any catch-up contributions—and thus the elimination of that subparagraph technically eliminated the ability to make ANY pre-tax catch-up contributions (even for those who earn less than or equal to $145,000).

-The NATP continues, "to make matters more confusing, under IRC §402A, a participant can only designate a deferral as Roth if the deferral could otherwise be made on a pre-tax basis.
+To make matters more confusing, under IRC §402A, a participant can only designate a deferral as Roth if the deferral could otherwise be made on a pre-tax basis.
 Because the ability to make catch-up contributions on a pre-tax basis was eliminated, this means no catch-up contributions may be on a Roth basis either.
-Thus, participants cannot make catch-up contributions."
+Thus, participants cannot make catch-up contributions.

 In years past, Congress would pass Technical Corrections legislation intended to correct inadvertent errors such as this.
 However, getting technical corrections through the Congressional process has been much more difficult over the last three years.
 Despite recent history, ARA Retirement Education Counsel Robert Richter is hopeful that Congress will act before to correct this given the significance of getting it done before 2024.